Support our food delivery service today

 Livelihoods are in jeopardy, virtual services are closed indefinitely, and access to food will become more challenging, but the Redmond Community Centre (RCC) wants to relive some of this pressure.

-The RCC team has teamed up with Berkeley Homes and have opened 'Skyline Emergency Food Hub' a free food delivery service.
+The RCC team has teamed up with Berkeley Homes and have opened 'Hackney Emergency Food Hub' a free food delivery service.
 A front line team of local residents and volunteers are preparing, cooking, and delivering healthy and nutritious hot meals straight to some most vulnerable members of Woodberry Down, North London.

 So, what does a donation mean for our food delivery service?